johannesuhl/histmaps/README.md

 - findQuadrangleByOverlay = True: The clip extent is extracted as the underlying quadrangle from quadrangles.shp based on the location of the map.
 Useful for batch processing of multiple maps.

 - useMapExtentInsteadOfQuadrangles = True: For maps that do not match to the quadrangle system (irregular quadrangle exents) the extent of the raster map itself is used to clip the vector data.
 Note: The clipped vector data will overlap with the map sheet edges (outside the actual map image).
+UPDATE: If removeMapEdge = True, then the float variables edge_width_n,w,e,s will be used to clip the vector data to the actual map image.
+These four values have to be obtained manually in QGIS (measure tool).

 In addition to that, vector data of an arbitrary coordinate reference system (CRS) can be used.
 The clip geometry will be reprojected into the vector CRS before clipping.
 Then the clipped vector data will be reprojected into the raster CRS.